Skip to main content

 Ha Long Bay

 Ha Long Bay is the image that sells Vietnam: nearly 2,000 limestone islands and islets rising from emerald water, draped in jungle, dotted with hidden caves and floating fishing villages.
-A standard day trip does not do it justice.
+A standard day trip doesn’t do it justice.
 An overnight cruise on a traditional junk boat — waking up anchored in a quiet bay, kayaking into grottoes at dawn, swimming in water that glows green — is one of Southeast Asia’s essential experiences.

 Hoi An: The Town That Stops Time